spdobest/KotlinWorld/COROUTINES.md

 Routines - Functions
 When functions coperate with each other to execute known as **COROUTINES**.
 Coroutines is used to achieve asynchronous programming with using the cpu idle state.
 We can run multiple methods at the same time with the help of Coroutines.

-**Coroutines and Threads** both are doing multitasking but Thread is handled by the sustem/os and the coroutines is handled by the User as it can execute a few lines of function by taking advantage of the cooperation.It's an optimized framework written over the actual threading by taking advantage of the cooperative nature of functions to make it light and yet powerful.
+**Coroutines and Threads** both are doing multitasking but Thread is handled by the sustem/os and the coroutines is handled by the User as it can execute a few lines of spm.kotlin.world.function by taking advantage of the cooperation.It's an optimized framework written over the actual threading by taking advantage of the cooperative nature of functions to make it light and yet powerful.
 So, we can say that Coroutines are lightweight threads.
 A lightweight thread means it doesn’t map on the native thread, so it doesn’t require context switching on the processor, so they are faster.

 Coroutines are available in many languages.
 It is of 2 types
 1. Stackless